Back to all posts

 Navigating insurance for massage therapy can sometimes be confusing.
 While many people pay for medical massage out of pocket, some insurance plans may offer coverage if the treatment is deemed medically necessary.
 This often requires a prescription or referral from your doctor for a specific condition.
 According to the Osprey Poly Clinic, most plans will only cover massage if a doctor prescribes it for a health problem.
 The best first step is to call your insurance provider directly to ask about your benefits for massage therapy.
 This will help you understand what’s covered before you book your appointment.

-Is Medical Massage Right for You?
+Is Medical Massage the Right Choice for You?

 Deciding which type of massage is best for your body can feel overwhelming, especially when you’re in pain.
 While a relaxation massage is wonderful for melting away daily stress, a medical massage is different.
 It’s a targeted approach designed to address a specific health issue.
 If you’re wondering whether this result-oriented therapy is the right choice, this guide will help you understand when to consider it, how it fits into a larger wellness plan, and what you can do to make the benefits last.

-When to Consider Medical Massage
+Signs It’s Time to Try Medical Massage

 If you’re dealing with a specific ache, pain, or injury that just won’t go away, medical massage might be exactly what you need.
 This type of therapy focuses on achieving a particular outcome, like reducing pain from a past injury or improving your ability to move freely.
 Think of it as problem-solving for your body.
 It’s a great option if you have chronic headaches, persistent back pain, or muscle tension that interferes with your daily life.
 Our experienced therapists can assess your situation and recommend specific massage services to help you find relief and get back to feeling your best.

-Pairing Massage with Other Pain Treatments
+How Massage Complements Other Pain Treatments

 Medical massage works beautifully as part of a comprehensive approach to your health.
 It’s widely recognized as a complementary practice that can support treatments you may be receiving from a doctor, physical therapist, or chiropractor.
 For example, massage can help manage pain from conditions like arthritis or fibromyalgia, making your other treatments more effective.
 It can also aid in recovery from injuries by improving circulation and reducing stress on the body.
 The dedicated team at Nola Bliss is skilled in therapeutic techniques that can be integrated into your existing wellness routine to help you heal more effectively.

-Create Your Sustainable Pain Management Plan
+Building Your Sustainable Pain Management Plan

 The benefits of your massage don’t have to end when you leave our studio.
 Creating a sustainable pain management plan involves simple aftercare steps to extend your relief.
 After your session, it’s important to drink plenty of water to help your body process the work that was done.
 Gentle stretching can also help maintain your newfound flexibility.
 For deep, persistent tension, a session of Ashiatsu Deepfeet Bar Therapy followed by proper rest can make a significant difference.
 By incorporating these small habits, you turn a single massage into a lasting part of your long-term wellness strategy.